julianidiart/notes/courses/fundamentals-of-frontend-architecture.md

 - **Tools for diagramming**

   - Maxi recommends using simple, low-effort tools like Mermaid, Scaledraw, or TLdraw for creating these diagrams quickly and efficiently.

+### The Design Document

+- **Design documents** outline solutions in detail and invite feedback from stakeholders and team members, improving the final architecture.

+- **Two levels of design docs**

+  - **High-level** design documents focus on overall architecture.
+  - **Low-level** design docs detail specific feature implementation.

+- **Standard structure**

+  - The typical structure includes an _overview_, _context_, _goals_, _high-level design_, _alternatives considered_, _detailed design_ (for low-level docs), _timeline_, _risks_, and an _appendix_.

+- **High-level design docs**

+  - These describe the system architecture, often using container diagrams and system context diagrams, and discuss overall decisions like technology stacks.

+- **Low-level design docs**

+  - These focus on implementation, often including pseudocode, mock data types, and diagrams related to specific features.

+- **Alternatives section**

+  - It's important to document why certain frameworks or technologies were _not chosen_, providing clarity on the decision-making process.

+- **Timeline and estimation**

+  - While challenging to predict accurately, timelines should include the _best estimate_ for how long a project or feature will take to implement.

+- **Risks and open questions**

+  - This section highlights potential _risks_ and _uncertainties_ that need to be addressed during implementation.

+- A concise design doc is more likely to be read and understood, increasing its effectiveness for gathering feedback.